rahalnanayakkara/4dof-mearm-robot/README.md

 The duty cycle corresponding to minimum and maximum servo positions was found using an analog potentiometer with the ["servo_test"](./servo_test/servo_test.ino) code.

 Servos were set to the required position using the ["servo_calib"](./servo_calib/servo_calib.ino) code.

+## Assembly Process

+Several assembly tutorials available online.
+This kit differs slightly from most other commonly avaliable kits.
+Some linkages are missing.
+[This](https://www.youtube.com/watch?v=-H-A9VDSot4) is a video tutorial for this exact kit.